nrawe/june-tdd/README.md

 I wrote this framework as a bit of a whim based on my experiences on writing [tapped](https://github.com/nrawe/tapped), but actually...
 I quite like it!

-The goal of this framework is to provide a syntatic clean way of structuring tests, leveraging language improvements in PHP.
+The goal of this framework is to provide a syntatically clean way of structuring tests, leveraging language improvements in PHP.
 Its founding principle is that TDD is about finding **designs**, not **bugs**.
 We still need to provide cases for bugs, but they're not the day one most important thing.